matt-catalyst/websockets-dashboard/README.md

     POST data should be in the format: data={$jsonformatteddata}

-If you wish to send multiple data parts at once, instead of sending multiple POST requests you can send them in a signle format the Tornado server understands for caching purposes.
+If you wish to send multiple data parts at once, instead of sending multiple POST requests you can send them in a single format the Tornado server understands for caching purposes.

 Use the POST data format:

     data={$jsonformatteddata1}&data={$jsonformatteddata2}&data={$jsonformatteddata3}

+The server will cache the last 20 messages from a plugin, and when a new client connects the server will pushed all cached messages to it.

 ## Client Plugin Javascript